Tatra 148: Design and technology

 Yet again design continued with the proven central backbone tube construction and power train integrated into the central backbone tube as a modular concept in 4x4 and 6x6 configuration.
 A new feature was the inter-axle differential.
 The main advantages of the central load carrying backbone tube are in its high torsion and bend strength, which protects the truck body against load stresses.
 The secondary advantage is that it houses all important parts of the drive train as well as it enables a concept of modular construction where designers and customers can specify 4 and 6 wheel drive, as well as various length wheelbase combinations.

 Engine

-The improved powerplant had its stroke lifted by 10 mm while the bore remained the same.
-The displacement was lifted to 12.6 litres which resulted in increased horsepower and torque.
+The significantly improved powerplant had its stroke lifted by 10 mm while the bore remained the same.
+The angle of the cylinder heads has changed to 90°.
+The supercharged or turbocharged versions tested in development with even more power and, more importantly, torque, did not make it into series production.
+So the displacement was lifted to 12.6 litres which resulted in at least in part increased horsepower and torque.
 For military variants the engines were capable of running on alternative fuels (mixtures of diesel fuel, gasoline and or aviation kerosine fuel), albeit with a performance loss.
 The air cooling system was retained once again with the cooling fan driven via hydraulic clutch and engine oil temperature controlled.
 The fuel injection pumps featured different types variable or combination governors depending on the vehicle application.